Spejderneslejr/spejderneslejrdk/README.md

 # spejderneslejr.dk

-This is the main website for Spejdernes Lejr 2017
+This was  the main website for Spejdernes Lejr 2017 and 2022.
+It has since been archived.

 The project structure is based on [`drupal-composer/drupal-project`](https://github.com/drupal-composer/drupal-project).